probcomp/BayesDB/README_JENKINS.md

 * Boot up a new starcluster instance with tabular_predDB plugin.
 Preferably use on-demand m1.small to save money (needs to be on-demand so CI works).

+* Ssh in as root.  **All the rest of the commands in this section (Instructions to setup a Jenkins server) will be run as root**

-* Ssh in as root.
-Follow the directions here: http://pkg.jenkins-ci.org/debian-stable/, or execute the commands below as ***root***:
+* Follow the directions here: http://pkg.jenkins-ci.org/debian-stable/, or execute the commands below:

         wget -q -O - http://pkg.jenkins-ci.org/debian-stable/jenkins-ci.org.key | sudo apt-key add -
         sudo echo "deb http://pkg.jenkins-ci.org/debian-stable binary/" >> /etc/apt/sources.list